ncrowther/bamoe2wxo/README.md

 - Edit and save as draft
 - Enhance and Publish the skill
-- Import the skill into your home skills and select it to run -- optional - use https://icomoon.io to create a free svg icon to embed into the generated Open API under the x-ibm-application-name tag
+- Import the skill into your home skills and select it to run
+- optional enhancement - use https://icomoon.io to create a free svg icon to embed into the generated Open API under the x-ibm-application-name tag

 ## Bugs and Limitations
 Limited testing performed on DMN rule projects running on Kogito